Kong/kong-pongo/README.md

   clean / nuke  removes the dependency containers and deletes all test images

+  docs          will generate and open the test-helper documentation

   down          remove all dependency containers

   expose        expose the internal ports for access from the host